Book A Session

 Group therapy is both supportive and encouraging and as members see what other group members are experiencing much empathy and support is in evidence.
 Working in groups reduces feelings of been isolated and group members learn so much from each other that they find they have new models of behaviour to think about and perhaps adapt to their own circumstances.

-At UK Counselling Network we have experience in conducting a wide range of groups and our low-cost model makes group therapy very affordable.
+At UK Counselling Network we have experience in conducting a wide range of groups and our low-cost counselling model makes group therapy very affordable.

 A Paturel – Power in numbers -Research is pinpointing the factors that make group therapy successful